 4.1.
-If changes in the methodology have been introduced since the last publication of the "Methodologies used in surveys of road freight transport in Member States and Candidate Countries" (Edition 2005, see annex 2), please describe these modifications.
+If changes in the methodology have been introduced since the last publication of the "Methodologies used in surveys of road freight transport in Member States and Candidate Countries" (Edition 2010), please describe these modifications.
 4.2.
-If the sample is stratified, please describe the basis of the stratification and provide details of the sampling plan for Quarter 1 of 2007, i.e. the codes used in the survey to identify the various strata, together with a description of the strata.
+If the sample is stratified, please describe the basis of the stratification and provide details of the sampling plan for Quarter 1 of 2014, i.e. the codes used in the survey to identify the various strata, together with a description of the strata.
 If a separate set of codes is used to describe the strata in the data sent to Eurostat, please provide a correspondence table.
-PLEASE ADD A COPY OF THE QUESTIONNAIRE USED IN Q1 2007
+PLEASE ADD A COPY OF THE QUESTIONNAIRE USED IN Q1 2014

-5 TIME-BASED SAMPLING
+TIME-BASED SAMPLING

-5.1.
+- 1 2.0 - 2 1 5.1.
 What is the time period for which one statistical unit will be asked to report? (a week, a number of days).
 5.2.
-How many time periods of quarter 1 of 2007 will be included in the survey?
+How many time periods of quarter 1 of 2014 will be included in the survey?
 5.3.
-If the time periods foreseen are less than those specified by the Commission I 642/2004 on precision requirements (i.e. all time periods or in special cases 7 out of in each quarter), please indicate the methodology you have used to impute results periods not included during the quarter. the 13 weeks 6 FURTHER INFORMATION REGARDING SUPPLEMENTARY TABLE E 3 Do you encounter any problem in providing full details (all rows and columns) of ta what information is not provided?
-If your survey has a large number of strata and the number of columns shown in table B by aggregating strata, please indic aggregate the strata (Eurostat would prefer strata to be aggregated over regions ra capacity of vehicles). d you reduced cate how you 7 CALCULATION OF WEIGHTING FACTORS FOR THE SURVEY (PAC 7-15 OF REFERENCE MANUAL) GES 7-11 TO Please provide an example of calculating the weighting factors (or grossing factors tratum of the data referring to quarter 1 of 2007 and indicate the formulae and the in calculation.
-In particular, indicate how the following items are dealt with when considering factors: e values used - non response - wrong information in sample register(s) - vehicles without activity during the sampled period (due to sickness, repair, lack of work etc) - other special cases
+If the time periods foreseen are less than those specified by the Commission R 642/2004 on precision requirements (i.e. all time periods or in special cases 7 out of in each quarter), please indicate the methodology you have used to impute results f periods not included during the quarter. the 13 weeks 6 FURTHER INFORMATION REGARDING SUPPLEMENTARY TABLE B Do you encounter any problem in providing full details (all rows and columns) of table B?
+If yes, what information is not provided?
+If your survey has a large number of strata and you reduced the number of columns shown in table B by aggregating strata, please indicate how you aggregate the strata (Eurostat would prefer strata to be aggregated over regions rather than load capacity of vehicles).
+7 CALCULATION OF WEIGHTING FACTORS FOR THE SURVEY (PAGES 7-11 REFERENCE MANUAL) I TO 7-15 OF Please provide an example of calculating the weighting factors (or grossing factors) stratum of the data referring to quarter 1 of 2014 and indicate the formulae and the in calculation.
+In particular, indicate how the following items are dealt with when calculating factors: - non response values used wrong information in sample register(s) vehicles without activity during the sampled period (due to sickness, repair, lack of other special cases work etc) In addition, please indicate if calibration methods are used, for example post-stratific please provide a short description. cation?
+If yes,

-8 SIMPLIFYING ASSUMPTIONS USED IN RECORDING JOURNEY DATA SENT TO EUROSTAT (PAGES 6-11 TO 6-19, 18-8)
+SIMPLIFYING ASSUMPTIONS USED IN RECORDING JOURNEY DATA SENT TO EUROSTAT (PAGES 6-11 TO 6-19, 18-8)